Jan 4, 2021

-Sewer backup related water damage claims are on the rise in Canada.
-Severe weather, large rainfalls and sudden downpours are putting extreme stress on our sewage systems, causing them to back up into homes.
+Severe weather, large rainfalls and sudden downpours are putting extreme stress on our systems, leading to an increase of sewer backup related incidents in Canada.

-No one wants to come home from work or wake up in the morning to find a sewer backup in basement.
-It’s a situation that homeowners in Ontario fear not only because it can ruin cherished personal belongings, but also because of the extensive cleanup process, insurance claims, and it can be dangerous to your health.
+No one wants to come home from work or wake up in the morning to find a sewer backup in the basement.
+It's a situation that homeowners in Ontario fear not only because it can ruin cherished personal belongings, but also because of the extensive cleanup process, the need to make a home insurance claim, and it can be dangerous to your health.

-The causes of sewer line backups are more specific than the those that cause general house water damage.
-In most cases, sewer backups are directly related to weather events, such as in Alberta and the Ontario storms in 2013, especially if you live in low lying areas or valleys.
-However, there are other causes of sewer backups in Ontario that homeowners need to be aware of.
+The causes of sewer line backups are more specific than the those that cause general water damage.
+In most cases, they are directly related to weather events or if you live in low-lying areas or valleys.

-There are five main causes of sewer backup :
+Here are five main causes to these incidents :

 - Weather Events : Large amounts of precipitation, sudden rain storms, and even a fast winter thaw can bring more water into the sewer than it can handle, causing it to back up into your home.